EvgeniiDidin/meta-synopsys/Readme.md

-# Building basic images for ARC boards with OpenEmbedded
+# Building SDK image for ARC HSDK board with OpenEmbedded

 ## Preparation